enpepolicy/cv-exporter/memory-bank/activeContext.md

 ## Current Focus

-Refactoring CV data (`cvsData.js`) to de-duplicate content.
-Initial phase (common sections like personal info base, education, honors/awards, references base, and skills lists) complete and tested.
+CV data management and structure.
+Recently completed refactoring `src/cvsData.js` into a modular structure.

 ## Recent Changes

+- **Refactored `src/cvsData.js` into multiple files:**
+    - Created `src/data/common.js` for shared personal info, education, honors, and references.
+    - Created `src/data/skills.js` for skill set definitions.
+    - Created individual experience modules under `src/data/experiences/` (e.g., `alloy.js`, `dispatcherPro.js`, etc.).
+    - Created CV assembly files per language under `src/data/cvs/` (e.g., `en.js`, `fr.js`, `es.js`).
+    - The main `src/cvsData.js` now imports and aggregates data from these modules.
-- Added `external: "https://www.alloy.capital/"` to the "Blockchain Engineer at Alloy (Contract)" work experience in all CV versions within `src/cvsData.js`.
+- Added `external: "https://www.alloy.capital/"` to the "Blockchain Engineer at Alloy (Contract)" work experience in all CV versions within `src/cvsData.js` (now managed in `src/data/experiences/alloy.js`).
-- Added new work experience "Blockchain Engineer at Alloy (Contract)" to all CV versions in `src/cvsData.js`.
+- Added new work experience "Blockchain Engineer at Alloy (Contract)" to all CV versions.
 Descriptions were tailored for Front-End, Full Stack, and Blockchain CV types across English, Spanish, and French.
-- Renamed `src/cvs.json` to `src/cvsData.js` and converted it to a JavaScript module.
+- Renamed `src/cvs.json` to `src/cvsData.js` and converted it to a JavaScript module (initial refactor step).
-- Updated `src/App.vue` to import data from `src/cvsData.js`.
+- Updated `src/App.vue` to import data from `src/cvsData.js` (initial refactor step).
-- Refactored `cvsData.js` to define and use shared constants for:
+- Refactored `cvsData.js` to define and use shared constants for common sections and skills (initial refactor step, now superseded by modular files).
-    - `commonPersonalInfoBase` (name, contact details)
-    - `commonEducation`
-    - `commonHonorsAwards`
-    - `commonReferencesBase` (structure for references)
-    - `frontendSkills`, `fullstackSkills`, `blockchainSkills`
-- Applied these constants to all CV entries in `cvsCollection` for the respective sections.
 - Verified basic application functionality (data loading, display) after these refactoring steps.
 - Previous task (Emoji migration) was successfully completed and documented.

 ## Next Steps

-- Update `progress.md` to reflect the addition of the new Alloy experience.
+- Update `progress.md`, `systemPatterns.md`, and `techContext.md` to reflect the new modular data architecture.
-- Discuss potential further refactoring of the `experience` section within `cvsData.js` for more advanced de-duplication, if desired by the user.
 - Await further instructions.

 ## Active Decisions & Considerations

 - **Emoji for Icons**: (Completed) Switched to native emojis.
 - **Styling Adjustments for Emojis**: (Completed) Emojis are treated as text characters.
-- **Data Refactoring Strategy**: The `cvsData.js` module is refactored internally but continues to export a flat array (`cvsCollection`) in the same structure previously provided by `cvs.json`.
-This minimizes changes required in `App.vue`, particularly in the `processCVs` method.
+- **Data Refactoring Strategy**: `src/cvsData.js` has been refactored into a modular structure under `src/data/`.
+The main `src/cvsData.js` file now acts as an aggregator, ensuring it continues to export `cvsCollection` in the flat array structure expected by `App.vue`, thus minimizing changes to the Vue component.
 - **Iterative Refactoring**: Large refactoring tasks are best done in stages, with testing after each stage.
+This modularization is a significant step in that direction.

 ## Important Patterns & Preferences